Like a Dragon Gaiden: The Man Who Erased His Name

 “Like a Dragon Gaiden: The Man Who Erased His Name is a captivating addition to the series, offering rich content that fills in the missing story pieces and features an emotionally touching ending.”

-“The story itself was alright, but I found it to be quite short and lacking in depth compared to previous entries.”
+“The story itself was alright, but I found it to be fairly simple and lacking depth compared to previous entries in the series.”

 - 100 % positive mentions